pal-priyanshi/pal-priyanshi.github.io/index.md

 layout: default
 ---

 Hello there!
 My name is Priyanshi and I am an incoming Master's student at Aalto University, majoring in Speech and Language Technologies under the Computer, Communication and Information Sciences program.
-Previosly, I worked at SPIRE Lab at the Indian Institute of Science, Bengaluru with Prof. Prasanta Kumar Ghosh and Prof. Chiranjeevi Yarra.
+Previosly, I worked at SPIRE Lab at the Indian Institute of Science, Bengaluru with [Dr. Prasanta Kumar Ghosh](https://ee.iisc.ac.in/~prasantg/) and [Dr. Chiranjeevi Yarra](https://www.iiit.ac.in/people/faculty/Chiranjeeviyarra/).
 If you want to know more about me, feel free to take a look at

 + my [education](./education.md),